liamromanis101/Snecky/README.md

 # Snecky
-Tool to simplify detection and reporting or network protocols with weak configurations and output into a Nessus like format for import to reporting tools.
+A passive tool to simplify detection and reporting or network protocols with weak configurations and output into a Nessus like format for import to reporting tools.

 Currently supported protocols: